 It is a legal requirement and worthwhile to have a personal licence if you are going out on the water and have a VHF (Very High Frequency) radio.
 The Short Range Certificate (SRC) is the minimum qualification required by law to control the operation of VHF and VHF Digital Selective Calling (DSC) equipment on any British flagged vessel voluntarily fitted with a radio.
 This includes both fixed and hand held equipment using International channels.

 When you have completed your online course you eligible to attend SRC/VHF exam.
-Prior to siting your exam you will have the opportunity to practice with the radio equipment before commencing your exam.
+Prior to sitting your exam you will have the opportunity to practice with the radio equipment before commencing your exam.

 - The basics of radio operation;